kentrikos/aws-bootstrap/docs/how-to-start.md

 6. Note TF outputs with URL, login and password for Jenkins dashboard (to be open in web browser):

 * if Jenkins was deployed automatically (step 5. skipped), currently you need to check system logs from TF BH in EC2 console (Actions/Instance Settings/Get System Log) or by ssh-ing to TF BH and running `terraform output`
+* otherwise look into TF outputs after running TF manually
+* in default configurations, Jenkins URL should be reachable via: http://jenkins.YOUR_DOMAIN:8080
 * FIXME: this should be improved/automated
-* otherwise look into TF outputs after running TF manually

 7. Create TF state resources, cross-account role and (optionally) IAM Policies on application account